 Serve this sheet pan gnocchi with a simple salad, roasted veggies and crusty bread for hectic weeknight dinners.
 Or serve it as a hearty side dish with steaks, roasted chicken or fish!
 Continue to read on for helpful recipe tips in the post!

 Update: This post was originally published in February 2019.
-I’ve made updates to include more detailed information about this easy gnocchi recipe.
+I’ve made updates to include more detailed information about this easy roast gnocchi recipe.

 Hey there, friends!
 I don’t know about you, but I absolutely love comfort food, especially during the winter season.
 Rich, decadent and reliable for a feel-good pick-me-up, what’s not to love about cozy, comfort food, right?